derekbarnett/jenni-fortnight/README.md

 jenni-fortnight
 ===============

-fortnight - a simple jenni bot module to report  on whether it's the weekend for kpo or /dev/random

-This is a module for the jenni irc bot which reports one which show is on 'this' weekend.
+This is a module for the jenni irc bot which looks to see whether it's an odd or even week and then reports which of the two shows (kpo or /dev/random) would be on that week.